All Episodes

 It races to number one on the New York Times bestseller list.

-And now you now you've done a follow-up, which is, I guess, coming out in about what, two weeks now, and it's called My Child's Gift to Me Through Your Eyes.
+And now you've done a follow-up, which is, I guess, coming out in about, what, two weeks now?

 Explain what that means.

-Well, it's called Through Your Eyes, My Child's Gift to Me, and it just means my first book I wrote because my dad left notes, you know, scripture or quotes, Bible verses uh next to my cereal bowl every morning or pretty much every morning.
+Well, it's called Through Your Eyes, My Child's Gift to Me, and it just means my first book I wrote because my dad left notes, you know, scripture or quotes, Bible verses next to my cereal bowl every morning or pretty much every morning.

-And so I was telling the publishers about that story after I'd written this other little book, and they said, That's your book.
+And so I was telling the publishers about that story after I'd written this other little book, and they said, that's your book.

-That's what you need to do, because I was pregnant, and they said you need to pass on all of these words of wisdom to your child.
+That's what you need to do because I was pregnant, and they said, you need to pass on all of these words of wisdom to your child.

-So that was the first book, and it's just like a lyrical lullaby of all of the all the things that my dad and mom taught me that I thought were important for me to pass on.
+And it's just like a lyrical lullaby of all of the all the things that my dad and mom taught me that I thought were important for me to pass on.

-So this book, once you have a child, as you know, Sean, it's amazing because I told you this before.
+So this book, Once You Have a Child, as you know, Sean, it's amazing because I told you this before.

-Don't teach your children a talk.
+Don't teach your children to talk.

 It's so infuriating.

-But um, well, I mean, it it is amazing.
+But, well, I mean, it is amazing.

-I think what you're really saying here, and I think I I get lost because I'm so busy every single day.
+I think what you're really saying here, and I think I get lost because I'm so busy every single day.

-I might there's not a second of my day that I'm not consumed.
+There's not a second of my day that I'm not consumed.

-And I don't meanwhile, I don't see anything.
+And I don't, meanwhile, I don't see anything.

 I'm like walking head down, moving fast, texting as I walk, calling as I walk.